 Clear Impact Consulting Group is Dr. Joel M. Rothaizer, MCC, ABPP and Dr. Sandra L. Hill.
 We are organizational/team effectiveness consultants, executive coaches, and leadership development specialists.
 We hope you have found our approach to Polarity Thinking intriguing, including its application to the Enneagram.
 It is a central part of our capacity-building work with individuals, couples, leaders, teams and organizations.
 Please let us know if you have any comments or questions.
 Our website is www.clear-impact.com and our email firstname.lastname@example.org.
 We open-source all of our curriculum.
 Please see https://clear-impact.medium.com/ for all our Medium articles and our website for additional materials.

 - There are four Training Videos.
 You can learn the Enneagram system in the first three.

-- We introduce the Enneagram and the Enneagram Triads in the first video: Clear Impact Enneagram Training, Session 1 — YouTube.
-Please use the Score Card below to “follow along” with the Triads.
-The Triads are contributions from the Enneagram Institute.
+- We introduce the Enneagram in the first video: Clear Impact Enneagram Training, Session One — YouTube.

-- We go through most of the Enneagram types in the second video and talk about how the Enneagram is useful during times of stress, anxiety and grief (COVID): Clear Impact Enneagram Training, Session 2 — YouTube
+- We go through most of the Enneagram types in the second video and talk about introduce some tools and perspectives: Clear Impact Enneagram Training, Session Two — YouTube.

-- We complete the Enneagram types in the third video: Clear Impact Enneagram Training, Session 3 — YouTube
+- We complete the Enneagram types in the third video: Clear Impact Enneagram Training, Session Three — YouTube.

 - The fourth video starts out as a review (always helpful) and then goes into an important related topic, the Instinctual Variants.
-Clear Impact Enneagram Training, Session 4 — YouTube
+Clear Impact Enneagram Training, Session Four — YouTube.